adhanom1/GO-Study/README.md

 Go's syntax includes changes from C aimed at keeping code concise and readable.
 A combined declaration/initialization operator was introduced that allows the programmer to write i := 3 or s := "Hello, world!", without specifying the types of variables used.
 This contrasts with C's int i = 3; and const char *s = "Hello, world!";.
 Semicolons still terminate statements;[b] but are implicit when the end of a line occurs.Methods may return multiple values, and returning a result, err pair is the conventional way a method indicates an error to its caller in Go.
 Go adds literal syntaxes for initializing struct parameters by name and for initializing maps and slices.
 As an alternative to C's three-statement for loop, Go's range expressions allow concise iteration over arrays, slices, strings, maps, and channels.
 Go has a number of built-in types, including numeric ones (byte, int64, float32, etc.), booleans, and byte strings (string).
 Strings are immutable; built-in operators and keywords (rather than functions) provide concatenation, comparison, and UTF-8 encoding/decoding.
 Record types can be defined with the struct keyword.

+For each type T and each non-negative integer constant n, there is an array type denoted [n]T; arrays of differing lengths are thus of different types.
+Dynamic arrays are available as "slices", denoted []T for some type T. These have a length and a capacity specifying when new memory needs to be allocated to expand the array.
+Several slices may share their underlying memory

+Pointers are available for all types, and the pointer-to-T type is denoted *T. Address-taking and indirection use the & and * operators, as in C, or happen implicitly through the method call or attribute access syntax.There is no pointer arithmetic,[e] except via the special unsafe.Pointer type in the standard library.

+For a pair of types K, V, the type map[K]V is the type of hash tables mapping type-K keys to type-V values.
+Hash tables are built into the language, with special syntax and built-in functions. chan T is a channel that allows sending values of type T between concurrent Go processes.

+Aside from its support for interfaces, Go's type system is nominal: the type keyword can be used to define a new named type, which is distinct from other named types that have the same layout (in the case of a struct, the same members in the same order).
+Some conversions between types (e.g., between the various integer types) are pre-defined and adding a new type may define additional conversions, but conversions between named types must always be invoked explicitly.
+For example, the type keyword can be used to define a type for IPv4 addresses, based on 32-bit unsigned integers:

                                                       Hardware Limitation